danielegiulianini/qu-bft/README.md

 ```
 #### Operations submission
 It's now possible to submit operations to the replicas by issuing them to the obtained client.
-As authentication APIs for comprehension can be exploited to sequentialize operations.
+As for authentication APIs, for comprehension can be exploited to sequentialize operations.

 ```scala